-Melissa McBride, who plays Carol on AMC’s The Walking Dead, talks about joining the Kingdom and when it’s time to “Get off your ass and fight.”
+Melissa McBride, who plays Carol on AMC’s The Walking Dead, talks about Ezekiel’s proposal and Carol’s nod to Sophia in the new season.

-Read an interview with Seth Gilliam, who plays Father Gabriel.
+Read an interview with Norman Reedus, who plays Daryl.

 The Walking Dead airs Sundays at 9/8c on AMC.

 To get more exclusive interviews with the cast, join the The Walking Dead Insiders Club.Read More